Hong Kong leader raises prospect of controversial legal request to Beijing

-HONG KONG Hong Kong's leader has signaled he might ask Beijing to use a rarely-invoke power to interpret the city's Basic Law mini-constitution to end a political crisis over a fledgling independence movement.
+HONG KONG (Reuters) - Hong Kong's leader has signaled he might ask Beijing to use a rarely invoked power to interpret the city's Basic Law mini-constitution to end a political crisis over a fledgling independence movement.

 Any such move will spark fears for Hong Kong's autonomy and vaunted legal system, officials, judges and lawyers say privately.

-Chief Executive Leung Chun-ying's remarks on Tuesday come ahead of a Hong Kong government-requested legal hearing that could effectively bar two recently-elected pro-independence lawmakers from the legislature of the global financial hub.
+Chief Executive Leung Chun-ying's remarks on Tuesday come ahead of a Hong Kong government-requested legal hearing that could effectively bar two recently elected pro-independence lawmakers from the legislature of the global financial hub.

 Some local officials and judges have grown privately fearful that the emergence of independence issues could see Beijing force tough new laws on the city, or interpret the Basic Law to explicitly curb pro-independence legislators.